coderoad/coderoad-vscode/docs/docs/yaml.md

           subtasks: false
 ```

-Note that the id's for each lesson and step match the id's in the markdown.
+Note that the ID's for each lesson and step matches the ID's in the markdown.

 ### Options